Why would you want to unitize your portfolio? I mean life is short – and there’s a lot of good stuff on Netflix.

 I believe the best way to track your returns is to unitize your portfolio.

-Sure you can use online portfolio tools or work out various numbers on-demand, but I think it’s better to take charge for yourself so you understand not just the numbers, but what is driving those numbers.
+Granted, you can use online portfolio tools or work out various numbers on-demand.
+But I think it’s better to take charge for yourself so you understand not just the numbers, but what is driving those numbers.

 Unitization is the method used by fund managers who must account for money that flows in and out of their open-ended funds.

-As it’s the industry standard method of measuring returns, unitization means you can compare your performance with any existing fund.
+And because it’s the industry standard method for measuring returns, unitization means you can compare your performance with any existing fund.

 You can also compare a unitized portfolio’s performance against a benchmark such as an index.